odunlop/py-office/README.md

 * Designed so employees can check if a meeting room is busy or occupied

 ## Functionality
-- MeetingRoom class
+### MeetingRoom class
-    - Has a name which can be accessed :construction:
+- Has a name which can be accessed :white_check_mark:
 - Check avaliability (True or False)
 - Start meeting, making the room unavaliable
     - Receive an error if you try to start a meeting in an occupied room
 - End meeting, making the room free

-- Office class
+### Office class
 - Add meeting rooms to an office :construction:
 - List all the meeting rooms in an office :construction:
 - List of all avaliable offices